 Since leaving the EU, the UK government began rushing through a new wave of trade deals that threaten to demolish our rights, undermine democracy, deepen global inequality and hand power to big business.
-A trade deal with the USA could put chlorine chicken in our supermarkets, and hand over our NHS and data to private corporations.
 Including ISDS, or 'corporate courts', in our trade deals would allow corporations to sue the UK over the loss of projected profits from policy decisions in secret tribunals.

 We campaign to make trade deals work for people rather than big business.
 People power put an end to the Transatlantic Trade and Investment Partnership (TTIP): over half a million stood up to the UK government and stopped the deal.
 We continue to challenge new dangerous trade deals, and fight to make sure parliament has a democratic and meaningful say over trade.

 ATTAC/CADTM Maroc is an action-oriented popular education movement, committed to the struggles in Morocco against capitalist globalisation and the domination of the International Financial Institutions.
 ATTAC Maroc strives to be a space for critical reflection to understand the neoliberal assault on Moroccan people.
 ATTAC fights for another globalisation, far from any logic of isolationism, that is grounded in solidarity between peoples and based on social justice, democracy, dignity and sustainable development in a world that is not equated to a market.
 Most of its work is focused on debt, microcredit, extractivism, workers’ rights, trade justice, climate justice and as food sovereignty.
 ATTAC Maroc is a founding member of the North African Network for Food Sovereignty.